-Casual Greetings in English Posted by gary on Aug 1, 2019 in Culture, Speaking English
+Casual Greetings in English Posted by Gary Locke on Aug 1, 2019 in Culture, Speaking English

 We are all familiar with the standard, more formal expressions upon meeting someone.

 - Good morning/afternoon/evening.

 However, what do you say when you know someone well but you’re seeing them for the first time after a day or so?
 I pass coworkers in the office every day.
 It’s polite to say something to them.
 Or, when I see a friend or relative that I haven’t seen in awhile, how do I greet them?
 In fact, there are many ways to say hello in casual settings.